Gujranwala Expressway

 Gujranwala Expressway is an expressway in Pakistan linking Gujranwala to the Lahore-Sialkot Motorway which makes it an auxiliary route of the M-11 motorway or a bypass from the Grand Trunk Road.
 It is an important road as it brings a faster connection between Gujranwala and the M-11 motorway.
-It is a 15.2-km highway.
+It is a 15.2 km highway.
 Gujranwala Expressway is also equipped with M-TAG.
 It was inaugurated in 2024.

+History

+Gujranwala was isolated from motorways, with the M-11 motorway being the closest but the N-5 highway would be the easiest way to get there.
+Commuters traveling to Lahore had to rely on the congested N-5.

+Construction

+Construction began in July 2023, with the Frontier Works Organization (FWO) given the task to complete the project.
+In a rapid five months, the project was completed and the expressway was inaugurated on February 5, 2024.

 Usefulness

 Gujranwala Expressway is a very useful highway as it helps people from Gujranwala to get to Lahore faster.
 Gujranwala Expressway has reduced time travel between Gujranwala and Lahore to 45 minutes.